Radix-Obsidian/Shepherd-Insight/README-ARCH.md

 - **Project Cache**: Zustand caches Supabase data for performance
 - **Form State**: Local React state with real-time Supabase persistence
 - **Error Handling**: Graceful degradation and user feedback

+### Mind Map Page
+- **Purpose**: Visualize the Shepherd Journey outcomes without extra prompting.
+- **Current State**: Automatically builds nodes/edges from Compass (clarity), Muse (personas/pains), and Blueprint (features) data when a project + version is provided in the URL.
+Falls back to the legacy AI modal only when journey data is absent.
+- **Escapes**: Regenerate button enforces customer data as the source of truth, Reset returns to blank canvas.
+- **Next**: Persist manual edits to Supabase for collaboration.

 ### Vault Page
 - **Purpose**: Display "locked decisions" - the final truth for development